abhaypuri/StreamAI/README.md

 	- DataSet Explorer for Exploratory Data Analysis using `Pandas Profiling` and `Sweetviz`

-I integrate and deploy everything using Streamlit and Render.com.
+I have integrated everything using Streamlit.

 ## How to use it?